craftcms/docs/docs/4.x/config/db.md

 Craft can connect to MySQL and Postgres databases.

-Database connection settings may be set from a `config/db.php` file, but because they're often entirely environment-specific, Craft supports assigning [directly from environment variables](../config#environment-overrides).
+Database connection settings may be set from a `config/db.php` file, but because they’re often entirely environment-specific, Craft supports assigning [directly from environment variables](../config#environment-overrides).
 In [a new Craft 4 project](https://github.com/craftcms/craft), your `.env` file will need to define these options:

 ```bash
 # Required variables: